 “It is not enough to be busy.
-The question is, what are we busy with?”
-Thoreau
+The question is, what are we busy with?” — Thoreau.

-Too often, organizations are guilty of producing volumes of communications material and content without a clear understanding of the intended impact on key audiences or the organization’s bottom line.
-This shotgun approach to communications reflects a mentality that surely some (if not all!) of what is being disseminated will hit and stick with the audience.
+Too often, organizations are guilty of producing volumes of marketing and/or communications material and content without a clear understanding of the intended impact on key audiences or the organization’s bottom line.
+This shotgun approach reflects a mentality that surely some (if not all!) of what is being disseminated will hit and stick with the audience.
 Typically, this approach is ineffective and wasteful of human and fiscal resources.
 There is a better way.

-Strategic communications planning is a powerful management activity for identifying issues, setting priorities, defining strategies, and determining performance benchmarks and expectations.
-The product – a strategic communications plan – is an essential tool for building strong, positive relationships with key stakeholders.
+Strategic marketing communications planning is a powerful management activity for identifying issues, setting priorities, defining strategies, and determining performance benchmarks and expectations.
+The product – a strategic marketing communications plan – is an essential tool for building strong, positive relationships with key stakeholders.

-• An overall plan is in place that sets out corporate-wide strategies to deal with the information needs, attitudes and perceptions of key stakeholders
+• An overall plan is in place that sets out corporate-wide strategies to deal with the information needs, attitudes and perceptions of key stakeholders.

-• Objectives are measurable and focused on results, not activity – evaluation tests effectiveness, impact and value of corporate messages, tools, techniques and initiatives
+• Objectives are measurable and focused on results, not activity – evaluation tests effectiveness, impact and value of corporate messages, tools, techniques and initiatives.

 • Decision-making reflects strategic thinking.
-This reduces the negative outcomes that often result from ad hoc, reactionary communications
+This reduces the negative outcomes that often result from ad hoc, reactionary communications.

 • Marketing and communications personnel are more focused on tracking and managing issues, and counselling management on effective interventions.
 They are less absorbed with simply disseminating information.